 That said, for a host of reasons, you may choose to vary from this suggestion and opt to cut out meat based on food allergies, ethics, personal preferences, and so on.

 I respect your opinion and your personal choice.
 That’s why I will always make it my mission to facilitate you in all your endeavors as healthily as possible.
-Hence the reason I worked with a registered dietician and professional chef Megan Marlow on the vegan meal plan created for the Train With Jillian community.
+Hence the reason I worked with a registered dietician and professional chef Megan Marlow on the vegan meal plan created for the My Fitness app community.

 I’m guessing you are aware of the importance of getting enough protein and foods rich in iron, B-12, and calcium.
 A vegan diet is often associated with deficiencies in these key nutrients, therefore mindful eating is critical.
 There are absolutely plant-based sources for all the above, you just have a more limited list of sources.
 To make this as quick and easy for you as possible, here are some great vegan sources for all the above nutrients:

-• Hemp, pea, or brown rice protein shakes
+• Hemp, pea, vegan, or brown rice protein shakes

 • Black beans

 • Lima beans